-President Vice President of Student Success Student Services Committee Student Body (SGA) Paragraph B: The SGA Advisor shall be appointed by the President of South Georgia State College after consultation with the SGA.
+President Vice President for Academic and Student Affairs Student Services Committee Student Body (SGA) Paragraph B: The SGA Advisor shall be appointed by the President of South Georgia State College after consultation with the SGA.

 Section 4: Ultimate Authority

 The President of South Georgia State College shall have ultimate authority in decisions made by the SGA.